 OPB | May 08, 2012

 In the 1960s, a new breed of pioneers began arriving in Oregon’s Willamette Valley determined to grow Vitis vinifera, the fine wine grapes of Europe.
 They were told it couldn’t be done and were amply warned that Western Oregon was too cold and wet for vinifera to flourish.
 But they came anyway with a dream of producing fine premium wines – in particular Pinot noir, made from the delicate red grape of Burgundy, France.
 The pioneers’ risky experiment would create a new industry in Oregon and change the world of wine forever.

 OPB | Feb.
 16, 2012

 Wayne Morse served four terms (1945–1969) in the US Senate.
 He represented Oregon with brilliance and bravado and followed a vision of “principle above politics.”
 He could be quick to criticize, and he rankled many opponents.
 But he wrote and sponsored legislation that was well ahead of its time.
 Morse also warned of an American war in Vietnam — a full decade before an incident in the Gulf of Tonkin formally started it.
 He was one of just two members of Congress to vote against it.
 And for the rest of his career, Morse led a national outcry to end the war and bring the troops home.

-Funding Provided By: Arlene Schnitzer and Jordan Schnitzer, Robert D. and Marcia H. Randall Charitable Trust, Clark Foundation
+Funding Provided By: Arlene Schnitzer and Jordan Schnitzer, Robert D. and Marcia H. Randall Charitable Trust, Oregon Cultural Trust, Clark Foundation

 OREGON EXPERIENCE is a co-production of Oregon Public Broadcasting and the Oregon Historical Society.